HTB CTF

 3.1 LDAP Blind Injection

-Attempt exploitation using LDAP Injectionusing a wildcard "*" as a payload:
+Attempt exploitation using LDAP Injection using a wildcard "*

 inputUsername=%2A